-Any student disclosing a drug abuse history, with or without treatment will be referred to enter a treatment relationship with WV Restore and will also be subject to nursing program dismissal as stated in the Admission Drug screening and Program Drug Screening Policy stated in this handbook.
+Any student disclosing a drug abuse history, with or without treatment will be referred to enter a treatment relationship with a treatment program.

 Any student found to be impaired as evidenced by a positive alcohol or drug screen report without proper documentation or has not disclosed a medication, will be administratively withdrawn from all nursing courses and reported to the West Virginia Board of Examiners for Professional Nurses for impaired practice.
-The student may, if he/she chooses, enter a treatment regimen with WV Restore and comply with all the requirements of restoration.
-The student can reapply to the next available cohort, after meeting all criteria of both the West Virginia Restore and Southern West Virginia Community and Technical College Nursing Program.
+The student may, if he/she chooses, enter a treatment regimen with a treatment program.
+The student can reapply to the next available cohort.